Scenarios and Foresight

 I represented the library on ABC radio and as a guest speaker at events including RUN Regional Futures, LIBERACT digital symposium, Brisbane Writers Festival, the University of Southern Queensland’s salon series, and the inaugural Lake Mac GLAM conference.
 I also MC’ed the 2016 National Year of Digital Inclusion Forum in Sydney.

 Digital projects included the Queensland Fun Palaces Comic Maker and a staff development initiative which led to the FunFace Lab, swapping visitors’ faces with figures from our digitised heritage collections.
 I took part in our Wikipedia editing sessions, consulted on the development of the State Library’s Ozofarm competition, bringing together agriculture and robotics in rural communities, and also facilitated the Poetic Places partnership between State Library of Queensland and the British Library.

 Using a mixture of storytelling, play, and strategic thinking, we devised opportunities for students to challenge themselves, explore their professional identity, and develop strategies for communicating their work to a broad audience.

-In 2016, I worked with third-year students to help them present the results of their work placement to a mixed audience of therapists, lecturers, and the general public; in 2017, I helped new student therapists take their first steps during their degrees Orientation Week, using unusual materials including edible displays and diagrams.
+In 2016 and 2017, I worked with third-year students to help them present the results of their work placement to a mixed audience of therapists, lecturers, and the general public; in 2017, I helped new student therapists take their first steps during their degree’s Orientation Week, using unusual materials including edible displays and diagrams.